brightdev-bs/brightdev-bs/README.md

 ### Hi there 👋
- - Studying Software engineering :computer: from 2020/03 ~
+ - Studying Software engineering :computer: (From 2020/03 ~ )

 ### How to reach me? :sparkles: